russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is The Selfish Gene about?

-The Selfish Gene, authored by Richard Dawkins, explores the concept of evolution from the perspective of genes rather than individuals.
-It proposes that genes are the fundamental units of selection in the process of natural selection, emphasizing the role of genetic self-interest in driving behavior.
+The Selfish Gene, authored by Richard Dawkins, explores the theory of evolution from the perspective of genes rather than individuals or species.
+It posits that the fundamental unit of natural selection is the gene, which drives the behavior of organisms in ways that promote its own replication.

 Is The Selfish Gene worth reading?